-Intensity Therapeutics, Inc. ("the Company") is a Connecticut based company that incorporated in Delaware in December 2012.
+Intensity Therapeutics, Inc. ("the Company") is Connecticut-based and incorporated in Delaware in December 2012.
 The Company is a biotechnology company whose treatment approach addresses both the regional and systemic nature of a patient's cancer.
 The Company's DfuseRxSM technology platform has identified a lead drug, INT230-6.